-She also serves as the chair of the litigation practice group at Middleton Reutlinger, and is Chair-Elect of the Louisville Bar Association Litigation Section.
+She also serves as the Chair of the litigation practice group at Middleton Reutlinger, and is Chair-Elect of the Louisville Bar Association Litigation Section.
 Because of her vast experience with business litigation, Ms. Gray was selected by the Kentucky Supreme Court to serve on the Business Court Pilot Project beginning in 2019.
 Ms. Gray has tried several commercial litigation cases through judgment in both jury and bench trials, and has been lead counsel in a number of injunction and other evidentiary hearings.

-In addition to her unfair competition practice, Ms. Gray has a range of experience including prosecuting and defending jurisdictional litigation, IP litigation, complex contractual disputes, real estate litigation, bankruptcy court adversary proceedings, and other general commercial litigation.
-She has experience overseeing and coordinating large document retrieval, production and extraction projects for major clients.
+In addition to her unfair competition practice, Ms. Gray has a range of experience, including IP litigation, complex contractual disputes, real estate litigation, health care litigation, bankruptcy court adversary proceedings, and other general commercial litigation.
 Ms. Gray has trial experience in state and federal courts, as well as arbitration tribunals including the NASD (now FINRA) and the AAA.
 Her practice includes appellate work at all levels.